 Grant Writing and Federal Programs

 The IU acts as the fiscal agent for pass-through grant funding to school districts.
 Federal Title I funds are obtained and managed for the benefit of eligible IU programs, and federal Title II funds for professional development are administered on behalf of a consortium of participating nonpublic schools.
 IU staff can offer grant writing support for competitive proposals as capacity allows.
 E-Rate funding is obtained for the benefit of the Regional Wide-Area Network consortium, and E-Rate application consulting is available to school districts to assist with funding for technology needs.
-For more information, contact Educational Funding Coordinator Sara McNett at 570-673-6001 or email@example.com.
+For more information, contact Educational Funding Coordinator Brian Driscol at 570-673-6001 x2026 or firstname.lastname@example.org.

 Grant-writing services are available for a number of projects.
 Of highest priority are those providing resources for IU programs, and those benefiting the greatest number of school districts and nonpublic schools serviced by BLaST IU 17.
 Collaborative efforts involving the IU as an active proposal partner, plus grants for individual districts, are written on an as-available basis with assistance from school personnel.